Yifferpi/reverse-ssh-tunnel/README.md

 This approach allows you to remotely manage your device, bypassing firewalls or restrictive network configurations that would usually block inbound SSH access.

-## Diagram

-Below is a simplified diagram to illustrate the SSH reverse tunnel setup and connection flow:

 ```plaintext
                                   ┌───────────┐